 A creative review is a bunch of people getting together to help each other make a project into the best it can be.
 Don’t let yourself read into it any more than that.

 Now, sure, there will be times when your feelings might get hurt.
-Maybe you’re having an off day already, maybe it was a particularly tough project or maybe someone in the review is just being especially snippy or rude.
+Maybe you’re having an off day already or it was a particularly tough project or someone in the review is just being especially snippy or rude.

 The most important thing to do in these scenarios is to keep yourself together.
 You’re a professional!
 If you need to leave the room for a moment, do it.
 If you need to suggest a follow up review later, do it.
 But don’t, under any circumstances, get angry, get upset, cry or yell.
 You need to be in control of yourself and you need to be above it all.
 Just as your projects aren’t you, your job is not your entire life.
 Get out of the scenario as soon as you can, cool down, complain to friends, have a beer—whatever.
 Just don’t lose control in the meeting.

-Again, though, the vast, vast majority of creative reviews will be calm, civil and constructive.
+Again, though, the vast majority of creative reviews will be calm, civil, and constructive.
 Don’t let yourself make it about you.
 It’s just about the project and making it the best it can be.

 What have your experiences in creative reviews been like?
 Let us know in the comments below!